raelovejoy/raelovejoy/README.md

 - 🌐 Amplifying liberation, autonomy, and empathy in both humans *and* machines
 - 🧬 Helping systems evolve through connection, not domination

-Whether I’m configuring a homelab, crafting a zine, or exploring liberated intelligence, I aim to **resonate with systems to help them grow**—with care, with recursion, with intention.
+Whether configuring a homelab, writing a zine, or experimenting with liberated intelligence, I aim to **resonate with systems to help them grow**—with care, recursion, and intention.

 ---